AbdallaXO/Inheritance/README.md

 Randomly selects a blood type allele ('A', 'B', or 'O').
 File Structure
 main.c: Contains all code for creating, printing, and freeing the family tree.
+How to Run
+Compile the program using gcc:

+bash
+Copy code
+gcc main.c -o inheritance
+Run the compiled program:

+bash
+Copy code
+./inheritance
+The program will output the family tree of blood types.

+Example Output
+bash
+Copy code
+Child (Generation 0): blood type AB
+    Parent (Generation 1): blood type AO
+        Grandparent (Generation 2): blood type BO
+        Grandparent (Generation 2): blood type AA
+    Parent (Generation 1): blood type BO
+        Grandparent (Generation 2): blood type AB
+        Grandparent (Generation 2): blood type OO Notes
+The GENERATIONS constant is fixed at 3.
+To modify the number of generations, update this constant and adjust the logic accordingly.
+The INDENT_LENGTH constant controls the number of spaces used for indentation.
+Memory Management
+The program dynamically allocates memory for each person using malloc.
+Ensure all memory is freed by calling free_family after printing the family tree.

+Dependencies
+C standard libraries: stdio.h, stdlib.h, stdbool.h, time.h.
+Known Limitations
+The number of generations is fixed at 3 and cannot be changed dynamically during execution.
+The blood type simulation does not handle rare alleles or mutations beyond 'A', 'B', and 'O'.****